gvwilson/thirdbit/fiction/in-heck/index.md

 A pillar of earth punched up out of the ground directly beneath the crab tank.
-It was only airborne for a moment, but a moment was all Bee Six Vee needed.
+It was only airborne for a moment, but a moment was all Crusher needed.
-The mulebot rolled to the side, flipping the crab tank onto its back.
-Special Blazes poured fire into its joints.
+It grabbed the crab tank with its brawny arms and flipped it over for Special Blazes to finish off.

 Gumption whooped as the last of the scout bots fled.
-"Did you see that!?" he yelled to Maddy and Sindy.

 Meribeth's hand came down on his shoulder.
-"Somethin's wrong,"
+"Somethin's wrong."
-she said,
-pointing at the trench.
+She pointed at the trench.

-Gumption reached it a few moments after her.
-Special Leaf blinked up at him.
+Special Leaf blinked up at him a moment later.
 "It's… not as bad… as it looks," the old tortoise wheezed.

-"No it ain't,"
+"No, it's worse,"
 Thoughtful said,
-folding a length of linen bandage and pressing it against the spreading red stain on Special Leaf's chest.
+folding a length of linen bandage and pressing it against the stain spreading red on Special Leaf's chest.
-"It's worse."

 Special Blazes swore under his breath.
 "Do what you can,"
 he said curtly.
 "Bee!
 Meri!
 Load up!
 Looks like we're turning around after all."
-He glared at the nearest crab bot.
+He glared at the burned-out crab bot.
 "What in the Makers' names were they doing this far out?"

-And that was when Gumption heard Maddy say,
+And that was when Gumption heard Maddy scream, "Sindy!"
-"Where's Sindy?"
+He whirled around just in time to see the flying bot that had escaped earlier shoot into the sky with the younger Roo sister dangling beneath it.

 </section>